-Package Details: Norwegian has two beverage packages, available on all ships.
-The "Corks and Caps Package" costs $59 per person, per day, (plus an 18-percent gratuity) and includes a selection of fountain soda and juices, beer and wines by the glass ($15 or less).
-The "Ultimate Beverage Package" costs $79 per person, per day, (plus an 18-percent gratuity) and includes everything in the "Corks and Caps Package" plus liquor and cocktails (all drinks $15 or less).
+Package Details: Norwegian has three beverage packages, available on all ships: The "Corks and Caps Package" costs $65 per person, per day, (plus a 20-percent gratuity) and includes a selection of fountain soda and juices, beer and wines by the glass ($15 or less).
+Open Bar (formerly known as the "Ultimate Beverage Package") costs $99 per person, per day, (plus a 20-percent gratuity) and includes everything in the "Corks and Caps Package" plus liquor and cocktails (all drinks $15 or less).
+Premium Plus costs $128 per person per day (plus 20 percent service charge) and includes the widest selection of beverages by the glass, such as Veuve Clicquot, Patrón Añejo, The Macallan Quest as well as unlimited soft drinks, beers, spirits, cocktails, wines by the glass and select bottles of wine with dinner, plus, still and sparkling water, energy drinks, and speciality coffee.
 You can use your beverage package at all onboard bars, lounges and restaurants, and on the line's private island.

-Fine Print: The Ultimate Beverage Package is only available for purchase ahead of time on sailings of five days or more, and for purchase onboard for sailings of three or four days; the package is not available for sailings of two days or less.
-An 18-percent gratuity is added to your package price.
+Fine Print: The Open Bar package is only available for purchase ahead of time on sailings of five days or more, and for purchase onboard for sailings of three or four days; the package is not available for sailings of two days or less.
+A 20-percent gratuity is added to your package price.
 Only one drink is allowed per passenger per order.
 All passengers sharing a cabin or using the same payment method (i.e., kids you stuck in the inside cabin across the hall) must purchase the beverage package.
 For kids two and up, that means buying the soda package instead.
 The package does not include room service, buckets of beer, super and ultra premium brands, wine or liquor by the bottle, mini-bar purchases, freshly squeezed juice, canned soda or energy drinks, specialty coffee or bottled water.
 Passengers looking to purchase this package onboard during the dates of March 1 through April 15 will only be able to purchase on embarkation day.

 Package Details: Oceania Cruises offers two all-inclusive beverage package options.
 House Select, which costs $39.95 per person, per day, includes unlimited Champagne, house wine and beer with dinner and lunch.
 (Interestingly, it's available when ordering room service, but it does not cover mini-bar drinks.)
 The second package, Prestige Select, is pricier -- $59.95 per person, per day -- and includes beer and premium house wine (from a selection of red and white vintages that change daily), most beverages on the bar menu and room service beverages during regular operating bar hours.
 Mini-bar selections are not included.
 Oceania already includes in cruise fares items like soft drinks, bottled water and specialty coffees.